SamuelHerrera/offer-routing-system/README.md

 - Router (Function):
     - Reads from Routing Queue.
     - Uses compiled decision Tree which is a js string that its evaluated/loaded once as part of the startup and its used to decide the route to follow depending on the compiled predicates.
-    - Depending on the decision tree result we redirect the message to ***route_name/partnerX*** queue and mark it as completed (delete) in Routing Queue.
+    - Depending on the decision tree result we redirect the message to ***<dealer>_queue*** queue and mark it as completed (delete) in Routing Queue.
-    - Implement a retry logic with maximum N intents (Configurable by ROUTING_MAX_RETRIES env var with default value of 3)
+    - Implement a retry logic with maximum N intents
     - On failed retry outputs to: Routing DLQueue and mark it as completed (delete) in Routing Queue
     - Emits metrics to Sentry.
         - Time taken per route and per batch
         - Errors
 - Handler + Dedupe (Function):
-    - Reads from route_name/PartnerX Queue.
+    - Reads from Dealer Queue.
-    - Uses a custom dedupe function for the Partner X (Loaded at startup from Table)
+    - Uses a custom dedupe function for the Dealer(Loaded at startup from Table)
         - It returns a custom string key that identifies the record used to match the table for duplicates
             - If a duplicate is found it returns duplicate response
         - If its not a duplicate then we return valid response